 of land suitable for agriculture is deducted by the buffer-zone.

 is Gaza’s agriculture’s share of the total GDP

 of agricultural crops had been damaged by 2018.

 of the livestock that graze in the buffer zone was impaired.

 The Oslo Agreement, signed by the Palestine Liberation Organization and Israel in 1994, permits the Palestinians to sail up to 20 nautical miles (about 37 km) off the Gaza coast.
 However, that has never been permitted in reality.
 Instead, Israel arbitrarily limits fishing to an ever-changing zone that is never further than 12 nautical miles out.

 make up the area allowed for fishing.

-The electricity crisis has forced hospitals to postpone non-emergency surgeries, thus increasing the estimated waiting period to 10-15 months compared to 5-8 months in the first quarter of 2017.
+The electricity crisis has forced hospitals to postpone non-emergency surgeries, thus increasing the estimated waiting period to 16 months by the beginning of 2020, compared to 3 months in 2005.